PKU-Alignment/omnisafe/docs/source/baserl/ppo.rst

 PPO-Penalty
 ~~~~~~~~~~~

-TRPO suggests using a penalty instead of a constraint to solve the
+TRPO has advocated using a penalty method to transform constrained problems
-unconstrained optimization problem:
+into unconstrained ones for solving:

 .. _ppo-eq-3: